 - To minimise any side-effects from medicines used as treatment.

 Remember, something can usually be done to help.
-OA is more common as you get older but it isn't just part of getting older.
+OA is more common as you become older but it isn't just part of getting older.
 You don't have to live with pain or disability.
 Various treatments may help and are discussed below.

 General measures to help treat osteoarthritis

-If you are overweight, try to lose some weight, as the extra burden placed on back, hips, and knees can make symptoms worse.
+If you are overweight, try to lose some weight, as the extra burden placed on back, hips and knees can make symptoms worse.
 Even a modest weight loss can make quite a difference.

 Shoe insoles and other devices

 Some research trials have shown that the following may help to ease symptoms from osteoarthritis (OA) of the knee in some cases:

 - Wearing a knee brace.

 - The use of a special sticky tape which pulls the kneecap inwards.